574n13y/Dev_Ops/Day14.md

 🔸 AWS Question:
 What is an IAM policy in AWS, and how does it control access to resources?
 How do policies differ from roles?
--An IAM policy in AWS is a JSON document that defines permissions to access AWS resources.
+- An IAM policy in AWS is a JSON document that defines permissions to access AWS resources.
 It specifies *who* can do *what* on *which resources*.
 Policies can be attached to users, groups, or roles.
 For example, a policy might allow an EC2 instance to access S3 buckets. *Roles* differ in that they’re assumed temporarily by entities like users or services for cross-account or service-based access, whereas policies define access permissions.

 🔸 Linux Question:
 What is the purpose of the ping command in Linux, and how can it help diagnose network connectivity issues?
+- The `ping` command tests network connectivity between the host and a target (like an IP or domain) by sending ICMP echo requests.
+It helps diagnose issues like packet loss or latency by measuring the response time.
+For example, `ping google.com` checks if your device can reach Google’s servers.

 🔸 Networking Question:
 What is the role of DNS (Domain Name System) in networking, and why is it essential?